nextcloud/documentation/user_manual/pim/sync_thunderbird.rst

 Synchronizing with Thunderbird
 ==============================

 Thunderbird <https://www.thunderbird.net> is a feature-rich and stable mail client that can be turned into a full-fledged PIM.
 However, it lacks support  for address book synchronisation via CardDAV and it also lacks the ability to automatically discover calendars and address books available on the server.
-Therefore, to synchronise with Nextcloud, add-ons are required:
+Therefore, to synchronise with Nextcloud, add-ons are required, which can be easily installed through Thunderbird's add-on manager:

 Recommended method: Using TBSync